sukun1045/clustering_and_recognition/README.md

 possible actions happening in the whole sequence and don't provide any label during training and testing.

 ## Examples
-{% include googleDrivePlayer.html id=page.driveId %}
+{% include youtubePlayer.html id=page.youtubeId %}

 ## Datasets
 We do expermients on two human motion datasets: CMU Mocap Dataset(done) and H3.6M(coming soon).